oskretc/xsd2LabVIEW/README.md

 A normal usecase will be:

-- Create a custom XSD or third party one
+- Create a custom XSD or third party one.
 - Using Microsoft Visual Studio, one can convert such XSD to C SHARP code (classes and enums)
--
+- After creating the C SHARP code, use this tool to generate LabVIEW Classes and enums automatically

 ###Requirements: